FIFA Women's World Cup

 The FIFA Women's World Cup is an international association football competition contested by the senior women's national teams of the members of the Fédération Internationale de Football Association (FIFA), the sport's international governing body.
-The competition has been held every four years and one year after the men's FIFA World Cup since 1991, when the inaugural tournament, then called the FIFA Women's World Championship, was held in China.
+The competition has been held every four years since 1991.
+The inaugural tournament, then called the FIFA Women's World Championship, was held in China.

-Under the tournament's current format, national teams vie for the remaining 31 slots in a three-year qualification phase.
-The host nation's team is automatically entered as the first slot.
+Under the tournament's current format of 32 open slots, the host nation's team is automatically entered as the first slot and national teams vie for the remaining 31 slots in a three-year qualification phase.
 The tournament, called the World Cup Finals, is contested at venues within the host nation(s) over about one month.

 The nine FIFA Women's World Cup tournaments have been won by five national teams.
 The United States have won four times.
 The other winners are Germany, with two titles, and Japan, Norway, and Spain with one title each.

 Eight countries have hosted the Women's World Cup.
 China and the United States have each hosted the tournament twice, while Australia, Canada, France, Germany, New Zealand, and Sweden have each hosted it once.

-The 2023 edition was hosted by Australia and New Zealand, making it the first edition to be held in the Southern Hemisphere, the first Women's World Cup to be hosted by two countries, as well as the first FIFA competition for either men or women to be held across two confederations.
-The 2027 edition will be hosted by Brazil, making it the first edition to be held in South America.
+Brazil is scheduled to host the 2027 edition.
+The 2031 edition is expected to be jointly hosted by Costa Rica, Jamaica, Mexico, and the United States, and will be the first to be staged across more than two countries and to feature 48 teams.